WELCOME TO COLOURING LONDON

 Colour is a core feature of Colouring London.
 It is used to stimulate curiosity, as a thank you to users, and to encourage people to add data to reveal urban patterns never seen before.
 It is also used to create a relaxing and rewarding experience for data contributors.
 Our work on colour palettes is at an early stage and we are currently looking at ways to design features of enabling more engagement from artists and designers.

 A long tradition of hand-coloured building maps exists in London.
 The most spectacular examples include the Booth Poverty Map,The LCC Bomb damage maps, The Goad maps and the interwar maps produced by the City of London.
 Coloured maps showing

-building characteristics for an entire city or town have until recently been rare.
-However these were produced in countries such as Germany and Austria, as part of urban morphology studies, in the first half of the 20th century,
+building characteristics for an entire city or town have until recently been rare, despite their production in Germany and Austria, as part of urban morphology studies, in the first half of the 20th century,

 Since 2013, stunning online colour visualisations of property age have been generated for a growing number of cities, as property tax data are released around the world.
 Created by independent web developers such as Justin Palmer, Thomas Rhiel, Bert Spaan and Brandon Liu, these illustrate the power and beauty of detailed colour-coded data visualisations of the building stock, and the potential to learn from patterns held within them .

-Colour-coded visualisations of changes to the physical composition of cities over time, such as those produced in academic studies by Hiroki Tanikawa and Seiji Hashimoto in Japan, are also becoming of increasing importance in Sustainability Science.
-These are being used to improve understanding of the 'metabolism' of cities in relation to their energy and waste flows.
+Colour-coded visualisations of changes to the physical composition of cities over time, such as those produced in academic studies by Hiroki Tanikawa and Seiji Hashimoto in Japan, are also becoming of increasing importance in scientific research.
+These are being used to improve understanding of the 'metabolism' of cities and rates of energy and waste flows.

-Using colour also helps to firmly embed the arts and humanities, alongside science, in the process of urban problem-solving and the development of sustainable cities.
+Using colour also helps to firmly demonstrate the importance of working across the arts, humanities and science, in the development of tools designed to aid urban problem-solving and the development of sustainable cities.

 CAN THE PLATFORM BE COPIED BY OTHER CITIES?